 Once in position the clinician is able to measure real time blood velocities within the descending aorta.

-Inserting the Probe Orally
+How to Insert the Probe Orally

 - Lubricate tip of probe with plenty of water-based gel.
 Do not use oil-based products.